eirilovi/SMPBOT/README.md

 The Sunnmørsposten Chatbot is an interactive assistant designed to provide real-time information and support to users.
 It can fetch articles, handle customer service inquiries, and offer a rich user interaction interface with a focus on Bokmål Norwegian.
 This project is structured with a Node.js backend utilizing Express and a dynamic frontend built with vanilla JavaScript.

+## Code Overview
+For an in-depth analysis and comprehensive discussion of the entire project, please refer to the Bachelor's thesis report.

 ## Features

 - **Article Fetching**: Users can request articles by categories, importance, or randomly.